dagu-org/dagu/README.md

 ### 4. Execute the DAG

-You can execute the example by pressing the `Start` button
+You can execute the example by pressing the `Start` button.

+*Note: Leave the parameter field in the dialog blank and press OK.*

 ![example](assets/images/demo.gif?raw=true)